galaxyproject/training-material/topics/transcriptomics/tutorials/differential-isoform-expression/tutorial.md

 >
 > ![Figure 10.
 StringTie algorithm details](../../images/differential_isoform/stringtie_algorithm.png "Transcript assembly pipeline for StringTie.
 It begins with a set of RNA-seq reads that have been mapped to the genome.
 StringTie iteratively extracts the heaviest path from a splice graph, constructs a flow network, computes maximum flow to estimate abundance, and then updates the splice graph by removing reads that were assigned by the flow algorithm.
 This process repeats until all reads have been assigned.
 Source: Perea et al., 2015")
 >
 > **StringTie** uses an aggressive strategy for identifying and removing spurious spliced alignments.
-If a spliced read is aligned with more than 1% mismatches, keeping in mind that Illumina sequencers have an error rate < 0.5%, then **StringTie** requires 25% more reads than usual (the default is 1 read per bp) to support that particular spliced alignment.
-In addition, if a spliced read spans a very long intron (more than 100,000 bp), **StringTie** accepts that alignment (and the intron) only if a larger anchor of 25 bp (10 bp is the default) is present on both sides of the splice site.
-Here the term “anchor” refers to the portion of the read aligned within the exon beginning at the exon-intron boundary ({% cite Kovaka2019 %}).
+If a spliced read is aligned with more than 1% mismatches, keeping in mind that Illumina sequencers have an error rate < 0.5%, then **StringTie** requires 25% more reads than usual to support that particular spliced alignment.
+In addition, if a spliced read spans a very long intron (more than 100,000 bp), **StringTie** accepts that alignment only if a larger anchor of 25 bp is present on both sides of the splice site.
+Here the term *anchor* refers to the portion of the read aligned within the exon beginning at the exon-intron boundary ({% cite Kovaka2019 %}).
 >
 >
 {: .comment}

 The main reason underlying the greater accuracy of **StringTie** most likely derives from its optimization criteria.
-By balancing the coverage (or flow) of each transcript across each assembly, it incorporates depth of coverage constraints into the assembly algorithm itself.
-When assembling a whole genome, coverage is a crucial parameter that must be used to constrain the algorithm; otherwise an assembler may incorrectly collapse repetitive sequences.
-Similarly, when assembling a transcript, each exon within an isoform should have similar coverage, and ignoring this parameter may produce sets of transcripts that are parsimonious but wrong ({% cite Pertea2015 %}).
+By balancing the coverage of each transcript across each assembly, it incorporates depth of coverage constraints into the assembly algorithm itself ({% cite Pertea2015 %}).

 > <details-title>StringTie long RNA-seq assembly</details-title>
 >
+> To handle the high error rates in the long reads, **StringTie** implements two techniques:
+>
-> To handle the high error rates in the long reads, **StringTie** implements two techniques.
-First, it correct potentially wrong splice sites by checking all the splice sites present in the alignment of a read with a high-error alignment rate.
+> First, it correct potentially wrong splice sites by checking all the splice sites present in the alignment of a read with a high-error alignment rate.
 If a splice site is not supported by any low-error alignment reads, then it tries to find a nearby splice site (within 10 bp, by default) that is supported by the most alignments among all nearby splice sites.
-Secondly, it implements a pruning algorithm that reduces the size of the splicing graph to a more realistic size by removing the edges in the graph starting from the edge least supported by reads to the most supported edge, until the number of nodes in the splicing graph falls under a given threshold (by default 1000 nodes).
 >
+> Secondly, it implements a pruning algorithm that reduces the size of the splicing graph to a more realistic size by removing the edges in the graph starting from the edge least supported by reads to the most supported edge, until the number of nodes in the splicing graph falls under a given threshold.
+>
 {: .details}

 Despite in this training we make use of RNA STAR as mapping tool, it is possible to use different splice-aware aligner such as HISAT2.
 Independently of the tool, each record with a spliced alignment should have the XS tag in the SAM/BAM file, which indicates the genomic strand from which the RNA that produced the read originated .

-> <hands-on-title> Task description </hands-on-title>
+> <hands-on-title> Transcripts assembly and quantification </hands-on-title>
 >
 > 1. {% tool [StringTie](toolshed.g2.bx.psu.edu/repos/iuc/stringtie/stringtie/2.2.1+galaxy1) %} with the following parameters:
 >    - *"Input options"*: `Short reads`